-Watching butterflies fly around my garden the other day I wondered how they and other insects find a mate when they need to reproduce.
+Watching butterflies fly around my garden the other day, I wondered how they and other insects find a mate when they need to reproduce.
 I was surprised at the information I found.

-Insects use senses to find a mate.
+Insects use their senses to find a mate.
 Many rely on pheromones to attract a mate, while others use their eyesight or sound to attract a mate.
 Some insects then go through an elaborate courtship display.

-Pheromones of moths have shown that pheromones can travel for long distances.
+Pheromones of moths have shown that pheromones can travel long distances.
 The studies showed that males could find a flying female up to two miles away.

 The study also showed the number of pheromones that would attract a male.
-In tests, the male could find a female after pheromones were released at just one-tenth of a thousand of a millionth of a gram.
+In tests, the male could find a female after pheromones were released at just one-tenth of a thousand of a millionth gram.

 Although many insects use their sense of smell to find a mate, many insects, especially insects that come out during the day, use their eyes to recognize and find a suitable partner.